Herbert Menzies Marshall: Early life

 Marshall was born in Leeds, the son of a County Court judge, and educated at Westminster School, London, and Trinity College, Cambridge, where he earned a "blue" at cricket.
 He studied architecture under Charles-Auguste Questel in Paris and at the Royal Academy, London where he was awarded a "travelling studentship".
 When he returned to the academy in 1869, he decided to train instead as a watercolourist.

 Cricket career

-A right-handed batsman who played mostly for Cambridge University, he made 15 appearances in first-class matches.
+A right-handed batsman who played mostly for Cambridge University, he made 15 appearances.
 He played for the Gentlemen in the Gentlemen v Players series in 1861 and 1862.
 His highest score was 76 not out, out of a team total of 151, for Cambridge University in the annual match against Oxford University in 1861.
-According to his Wisden obituary, he "was generally considered the best long stop of his day", his fielding to the "tremendously fast bowling" of his Cambridge team-mate Robert Lang being exceptional.
+According to his Wisden obituary, he was said to be "the best long stop of his day", his fielding to the "tremendously fast bowling" of his Cambridge team-mate Robert Lang being "exceptional".